The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 For Nusa Penida day trips, the boat ride is short but sometimes rough.
 Some restaurants or accommodations offer pickup services, so it’s worth asking.
 Strollers work fine in most areas but can be tricky in more rugged spots.

-Gili Trawangan might be known for its beach parties — but let’s be honest, our wildest nights these days involve bedtime stories and a quiet Bintang on the porch🍻.
+Gili Trawangan might be known for its beach parties, but let’s be honest, our wildest nights these days involve bedtime stories and a quiet Bintang on the porch 🍻.

 You can reach the Gili Islands directly from Bali or from Nusa Lembongan.
-We used 👉12Go Asia to book our tickets and recommend Ekajaya for a relatively smooth and reliable ride.
-Just keep in mind that the sea can get a bit bumpy — pack seasickness medication if you’re traveling with little ones.
-Wondering how to travel from Bali to Lombok with kids?
-Check out our 👉detailed guide with tips on boats, transfers, and what to expect along the way.
+We used 👉 12Go Asia to book our tickets and recommend Ekajaya for a relatively smooth and reliable ride.
+Keep in mind that the sea can get a bit bumpy, so pack seasickness medication if you’re traveling with little ones.

-4.1 Quick Facts: Gili Islands with Kids
+Quick Facts: Gili Trawangan with Kids

 - ✅ Best for: Biking, beach days, sea turtles